-An Invisible Man, write and tour plays to schools and theatres that mainly address the social and emotional issues in young peoples lives, from sexting, through alcohol and drug abuse to mental health, domestic violence and online safety to bullying, we make work that we believe accurately displays our company ethos of exploring difficult subjects, but with humour.
+An Invisible Man, write and tour plays to schools and theatres that mainly address the social and emotional issues in grassroots community and young peoples lives, from sexting, through alcohol and drug abuse to mental health, domestic violence and online safety to bullying.

-In the past 6 years over 15,000 young people have seen our productions in schools and theatres across the UK and Germany .
-All of our plays flow directly into workshops where we explore and discuss the action of the play just performed.
+Over the past 10+ years over 50,000 people, young and old, have seen our productions in schools and theatres across the UK and Europe .
+All of our productionss have attendant workshops where we explore and discuss the action and reactions of the audience to the play just performed.

-The following plays continue tour annually and are available by request…
+The following productions continue tour annually and are available by request…

 (Click the title above for more information on this production)